At0mit0s/ox_inventory_redesign/README.md

 # FivemLand ox_inventory redesign
 This is only a redesign and not our inventory system!

+## New features
+- Added theme.lua (you can change the primary and secondary color)
+- Logo Watermark (you can add your logo.png to the images)

 ## Official creator
 You can find the official repo here: <https://github.com/overextended/ox_inventory>